Super-iron battery

 The Super-iron battery is a moniker for a proposed class of rechargeable electric battery.
-Such batteries feature cathodes composed of ferrate salts, either potassium ferrate (K_{2}FeO_{4}) or barium ferrate (BaFeO_{4}).
-One attraction to the proposed device is that the spent cathode would consist of a rust-like material, which is preferable to batteries based on cadmium, manganese and nickel.
+Such batteries feature cathodes composed of ferrate salts, commonly potassium ferrate (K_{2}FeO_{4}) or barium ferrate (BaFeO_{4}).
+One attraction to the proposed device is that the spent cathode would consist of a rust-like material, which is preferable to batteries based on toxic cadmium, manganese and nickel.
+Another attraction is potentially higher energy capacity.